pulibrary/addpinyin-marcedit/README.md

 # AddPinyin Plugin for MarcEdit
-A plugin for MarcEdit that allows the user to convert Chinese text in MARC records to Hanyu Pinyin, with certain catalog-record-specific formatting applied.
+A plugin for MarcEdit that allows the user to convert Chinese text in MARC records to Hanyu Pinyin, based on ALA-LC standards.

 ## Installation/Usage